macgregor/cooking-journal/sweets/pie_crust.md

 ## Storage

 ### Refrigerator - About 3 days
-After forming dough ball (step 5 above), flatten it a bit into a approximately 1 inch disc, wrap in plastice wrap and place in refrigerator.
+After forming dough ball (step 5 above), wrap in plastice wrap and place in refrigerator.

 ### Freezer - "a long time"
-After forming dough ball (step 5 above), flatten it a bit into a approximately 1 inch disc, wrap in plastice wrap and place in refrigerator to firm up (30-60 minutes).
+After forming dough ball (step 5 above), wrap in plastice wrap and place in refrigerator to firm up (30-60 minutes).
 Once dough is chilled and firm, place in plastic bag and put in freezer.
 Thaw overnight in the refrigerator before rolling into crust.

 ## Notes